partlyhuman/loopycart/docs/USAGE.md

 Click "Options > List All Devices" and the device selection pulldown should have a few options.
 Click the "RP2040 Zero" in this list to select the Floopy Drive.

 By default, Zadig should show options to update the driver (most likely from "libusb0") to "WinUSB".
-Ensure "WinUSB" is selected, and click "Replace Driver."
+Ensure "WinUSB" is selected on the right side, and click "Replace Driver."
 Be patient, installation can take a few seconds.

 Once it's done running, Chrome will detect the Floopy Drive right away, no need to unplug the device.